 global-name String representing the global name of the Oracle database.
-This is looked up through the tnsnames.ora file.
+This is looked up through the thin the password String representing the password to use for authentication..

-password String representing the password to use for authentication..
+• The userenv operator is Oracle specific.

-- The userenv operator is Oracle specific. - Oracle does not support the except operator.
+- Oracle does not support the except operator.
 Use minus instead. - Oracle does not support the all, some, any subquery operations.